-Loeb Smith is an offshore corporate law firm, with offices in the British Virgin Islands, the Cayman Islands, and Hong Kong, whose Attorneys have an outstanding record of advising on the Cayman Islands' law aspects and BVI law aspects of international corporate, investment, and finance transactions.
-Our team delivers high quality Partner-led professional legal services at competitive rates and has an excellent track record of advising investment fund managers, in-house counsels, financial institutions, onshore counsels, banks, companies, and private clients to find successful outcomes and solutions to their day-to-day issues and complex, strategic matters.
+Loeb Smith is a leading international offshore corporate law firm, with offices in the British Virgin Islands, the Cayman Islands, and Hong Kong.
+Our Attorneys and other legal professionals have an outstanding track record of advising on the Cayman Islands' law aspects and BVI law aspects of international corporate, investment, and finance transactions.
+Our team delivers high quality Partner-led professional legal services at competitive rates and with an award-winning focus on delivering excellent client service to investment fund managers, in-house counsels, financial institutions, onshore counsels, banks, companies, and private clients to find successful outcomes and solutions to their day-to-day issues and complex, strategic matters.